-Island Bay Presbyterian Congregation seeks to take the way of Jesus into the wider community.
+Island Bay Presbyterian congregation seeks to follow the way of Jesus into the wider community.
 Tēpu mō Tātou (literally: table for us all) is our project in Berhampore.
 Its focus is on food security, addiction support, and mental health support ion our social housing communities.

-In 2016 we employed a Community Minister, Bruce Hamill, who works a team from the congregation to find ways of being with and supporting, and learning from those in the community, who, for many and complex reasons, are disadvantaged and know what it’s like to struggle against the odds.
+In 2016 we employed a Community Minister, Bruce Hamill, who works in a team from the congregation to find ways of being with, supporting and learning from those in the community, who, for many and complex reasons, are disadvantaged and know what it’s like to struggle against the odds.
 In 2019 we commissioned a Family Ministry Enabler, Maria Cross, to work in Berhampore, particularly with families and children.

-We work with tenants and City Council to open up the Community Room more often and build community life.
+We work with tenants and Wellington City Council to open up the Community Room more often and build community life.
 We spend a lot of time at the flats supporting people in times of crisis.
-We provide funds for people to transition to vaporisers and reduce the cost of smokes.
 We share a soup lunch once a week in the Community Room (soup provided by the congregation, baking from BGI and a generous Wellington business).
-We support a tenant-lead Cooking Class.
-We support a tenant-lead ‘Fixery’ where residents get advice and tools to fix a range of everyday items.
+We support tenant-lead workshops and a tenant-lead ‘Fixery’ where residents get advice and tools to fix a range of everyday items.
 Individual volunteers offer driving lessons and vocational support to new immigrants in the flats.
 We have a team of volunteers who (supported by tenant leaders – Kaitiaki) bring Kaibosh (food that would otherwise be wasted) every Saturday evening and hold regular community barbecues to create a festive atmosphere in the flats (especially in the summer).

-We’ve established a fresh food co-op in Berhampore in response to the fact that many people, affording transport to a market, on top of the cost of produce, is challenging.
-It happens every Tuesday.
+We’ve established a fresh food co-op in Berhampore in response to the fact that for many people, affording transport to a market, on top of the cost of produce, is challenging.
+It happens every Thursday.

-There are three pick-up points: Granville Flats (559 Adelaide Rd) from 11.30 till 1pm; Centennial Flats Community Centre (493 Adelaide Rd) from 1.30-3pm; and Rintoul St Flats Community Room (263 Rintoul St) from 4-6pm.
+The pick-up point is the Rintoul St Flats Community Room (263 Rintoul St) – 4-6pm.
 Please register first.
 Orders can also be made online (and pre-paid) by 5pm on the Thursday prior to Tuesday’s collection.
 Banking details are on the registration form.

-The Berhampore co-op is a branch of the Eastern Suburbs Fruit and Vege Co-op based in St Aidan’s Anglican Church, which is, in turn, a hub for a joint venture between Wesley Community Action, Regional Public Health and M.E.
+The Berhampore co-op is a branch of the Eastern Suburbs Fruit and Vege Co-op based out of the Newtown Salvation Army, a hub for a joint venture between Wesley Community Action, Regional Public Health and M.E.
 Transport Ltd.

 Every so often the Co-op offers regular and free 8-week cooking courses (“Kai Confidence”).
 It is very popular!
-It aims to help those lacking confidence in cooking to build creativity in using the weekly order.
+It aims to help those lacking confidence in cooking to be creative using the weekly order.
 Food is provided and everyone eats together afterwards.

-If you would like to be involved with us through the week, please contact Bruce Hamill at 027 2756041.
+If you would like to be involved with us through the week in any way, please contact Bruce Hamill at 027 2756041.